 Check the links on this page to view live webcams.
 For detailed reports on beaches, check the Florida Fish & Wildlife Conservation Commission's new interactive Red Tide Status Map with daily sampling results; or the Mote Marine red tide status maps at VisitBeaches.org.

-Since red tide is still present offshore and to our north, people with chronic respiratory illnesses such as asthma or emphysema should avoid going to the beach as these illnesses may be aggravated if winds, tides or currents brings the bloom closer to shore.
+Since red tide is still present in beach areas to the north of Naples, people with chronic respiratory illnesses such as asthma or emphysema should avoid going to the beach as these illnesses may be aggravated if winds, tides or currents brings the bloom closer to our shores.

 Check the links on this page to view live webcams.
-For detailed reports on beaches, check the Mote Marine status maps at VisitBeaches.org or the Florida Fish & Wildlife Conservation Commission's new interactive Red Tide Status Map.
+For detailed reports on beaches, check the Mote Marine status maps at VisitBeaches.org or the Florida Fish & Wildlife Conservation Commission's new interactive Red Tide Status Map with daily testing results.

 There has been no red tide in the Ten Thousand Islands and Gulf Coast Everglades.
 Fishing, boating, kayak excursions and manatee sightseeing tours are going out daily.
 The waters in Rookery Bay just east of Marco Island have remained free of red tide.
 Fox 4 TV reports on Marco Island kayak tour operators benefiting from the lack of red tide in the area.
 Click here to watch the story.